Shawntru/romcom/README.md

   * Click on the "Show New Random Cover" button to generate your cover.
 * Make your own custom cover!
   * Click on the "Make Your Own Cover" button and fill out the form how you like.
 Images from the internet can be input by entering their URL address.
+  * Your inputs will be saved and may come up in future covers!
 * Save and View your favorite covers!
   * Click the "Save Cover" button to save the currently displayed cover.
   * Click the "View Saved Covers" to view all your saved covers.